pytest-dev/pytest/doc/en/reference/customize.rst

 --------------------------

-Many :ref:`pytest settings <ini options ref>` can be set in a *configuration file*, which by convention resides on the root of your repository.
+Many :ref:`pytest settings <ini options ref>` can be set in a *configuration file*, which by convention resides in the root directory of your repository.

 A quick example of the configuration files supported by pytest: